KcivazB/Concerto/README.md

 Once the server is running, open your browser and navigate to `http://localhost:8000`.
 You should see the Concerto landing page.
 From here, you can register a new user, log in, and start managing your ideas.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 Please make sure to update tests as appropriate.

 ## Future Additions
+  - Docker support
+  - Grafana integration
+  - Tasks prioritizing

 ### Grafana Integration

-We plan to integrate Grafana for advanced analytics and monitoring.
+I plan to integrate Grafana for advanced analytics and monitoring.
 This will allow users to visualize data and track metrics more effectively.

 ### Docker Support

 Docker support is coming soon!
 This will allow you to run the project in a containerized environment, making it easier to deploy and manage.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---